TECHCRUNCH + CRUNCHBASE

 TECHCRUNCH iOS

-Multiple builds of TechCrunch for iOS would be released through my time working on the app, with the most significant design changes occurring on the CrunchBase and Explore sections of the app.
+During my time working on the app, multiple builds of TechCrunch for iOS were released, with the most significant design changes occurring in the CrunchBase and Explore sections.

 TECHCRUNCH ANDROID